awslabs/aws-iot-device-client/README.md

 `device-defender-interval`: Defines the interval in seconds between each cycle of gathering and reporting Device Defender metrics.
 The client-side Device Defender feature gathers your device side metrics and posts them to the Device Defender cloud service.

-#### Configuring the Device Defender feature via the command line:
+#### Configuring the Device Defender feature via the command line
 ```
 $ ./aws-iot-device-client --enable-device-defender [true|false] --device-defender-interval 300
 ```

-#### Configuring the Device Defender feature via the JSON configuration file:
+#### Configuring the Device Defender feature via the JSON configuration file
 ```
 {
   ...